We have a level of Public Cloud expertise any organization would be jealous of – and we are only getting started.

 We have a strong mandate to make the Public Cloud one of our core strengths.
 This is no internal start-up or trial period – we mean business.
 And actually, we just announced a strategic partnership with Microsoft with the intent to have 3000 people certified in Azure.
 This is how serious we are about the Public Cloud.

 I have been in awe of how much cloud competence there is already in TietoEVRY.
 We truly have some exceptionally competent people here – experts any organization would be jumping up and down to have.
-With this skill base, it’s much easier to start tackling the next challenge – transformation of how we deliver solutions to customers.
-To me, the Public Cloud is not a technology, but new way of delivering IT services.
+With this skill base, it’s much easier to start tackling the next challenge – the transformation of how we deliver solutions to customers.
+To me, the Public Cloud is not a technology, but a new way of delivering IT services.
 But in order to achieve that, you must challenge yourself and foremost unlearn past truths and practices.

 Let me put it this way, it is typically much easier to set up a unit of area experts than to drive change in an entire organization.
 Understandably, not all of our around 24,000 people are yet familiar with the Public Cloud and its many benefits.
 This growth journey is about making a change through every encounter and discussion – teaching and learning from others.